contributte/http/.docs/README.md

     auth: Contributte\Http\DI\BasicAuthExtension
 ```

-You have `enable` this extension by yourself.
+You have to `enable` this extension by yourself.
 It's disabled by default.

 ```yaml
 auth: